willj/Scratch-Panel/README.md

 ```
 var sp = ScratchPanel({
-  elementName: "scratch-container",   // A div or other element to create the scratch panel in
+  elementId: "scratch-container",     // The ID of a div or other element to create the scratch panel in
   foreground: "fg.png",               // An image for the scratchable surface
   background: "bg.png"                // An image to show behind
 });